microsoft/BotFramework-WebChat/SPEECH.md

 ### Custom Voice

-Custom Voice is a trained model for providing your user with an unique voice when performing text-to-speech.
+Custom Voice is a trained synthesis model for providing your user with an unique synthesized voice when performing text-to-speech.

-First, you will need to set up a Custom Voice project.
+First, you need to set up a Custom Voice project.
 Please follow [this article to create a new Custom Voice project][Get started with Custom Voice].

 After your Custom Voice project is set up and a model is published to a deployment endpoint, in the "Deployment" tab, save the "Model / Voice name" and "Endpoint URL".

 You will then need to modify your integration code as below.
-The `selectVoice` function will always choose the voice of your trained model.
+The `selectVoice` function will be used to choose which trained synthesis model to use.

 ```diff
   renderWebChat({